trytriplex/triplex/CONTRIBUTING.md

 Thank you for considering a contribution to Triplex!
 Pull requests, issues and comments are welcome.
 Everything in Triplex is open source so dive into what you think would be fun to work on!

-If you're looking for an issue to work on have a look for the "[Contribution ready](https://github.com/trytriplex/triplex/labels/Contribution%20ready)" labelled issues or reach out on the [Discord Community](https://discord.gg/nBzRBUEs4b).
+If you're looking for an issue to work on have a look for the "[Contribution ready](https://github.com/pmndrs/triplex/labels/Contribution%20ready)" labelled issues or reach out on the Poimandres [Discord community](https://discord.gg/SUHCwfEk).

 ## Set Up